 Axcelis Technologies (ACLS) Gains But Lags Market: What You Should Know

-Heading into today, shares of the semiconductor services company had lost 15.58% over the past month, lagging the Computer and Technology sector's loss of 12.03% and the S&P 500's loss of 8.99% in that time.
+Prior to today's trading, shares of the semiconductor services company had lost 3.45% over the past month.
+This has lagged the Computer and Technology sector's loss of 2.47% and the S&P 500's loss of 0.84% in that time.

-Axcelis Technologies will be looking to display strength as it nears its next earnings release.
+Axcelis Technologies will be looking to display strength as it nears its next earnings release, which is expected to be November 2, 2022.
 The company is expected to report EPS of $1.13, up 39.51% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $224 million, up 26.78% from the year-ago period.

 ACLS's full-year Zacks Consensus Estimates are calling for earnings of $4.67 per share and revenue of $875 million.
 These results would represent year-over-year changes of +62.15% and +32.09%, respectively.

 Investors might also notice recent changes to analyst estimates for Axcelis Technologies.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Axcelis Technologies is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Axcelis Technologies currently has a Zacks Rank of #4 (Sell).

-Valuation is also important, so investors should note that Axcelis Technologies has a Forward P/E ratio of 11.07 right now.
-Its industry sports an average Forward P/E of 9.67, so we one might conclude that Axcelis Technologies is trading at a premium comparatively.
+Investors should also note Axcelis Technologies's current valuation metrics, including its Forward P/E ratio of 11.85.
+Its industry sports an average Forward P/E of 10.85, so we one might conclude that Axcelis Technologies is trading at a premium comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report